matplotlib/matplotlib/doc/users/interactive.rst

 Being in interactive mode is orthogonal to the GUI event loop being integrated with your command prompt.
-If you have the GUI event loop integrated with your prompt, then shown figures will be "live" while the prompt is waiting for input, if it is not integrated than your figures will only be "live" when the GUI event loop is running (via `.pyplot.show`, `.pyplot.pause`, or explicitly starting the GUI main loop).
+If you have the GUI event loop integrated with your prompt, then shown figures will be "live" while the prompt is waiting for input, if it is not integrated then your figures will only be "live" when the GUI event loop is running (via `.pyplot.show`, `.pyplot.pause`, or explicitly starting the GUI main loop).